Clued In Rome – The Concise and Opinionated Guide to the City 2026

 Ordering tap water in Rome’s restaurants – November 2022

 Rome has clean, fresh water that comes from the gorgeous surrounding countryside.
-It is perfectly fine to drink and doesn’t have that strange mineral taste you sometimes find in Venice.
-You can even drink from the city’s many outdoor drinking fountains.
-There is no need to order the expensive bottled water offered in restaurants; it’s like throwing money down the drain.
-Instead, live like a local and simply order a carafe of tap water (d’acqua del rubinetto) for your table.
+It is perfectly fine for most visitors to drink and doesn’t have that strange mineral taste you sometimes find in Venice.
+If you dare, live like a local and order a carafe of tap water (d’acqua del rubinetto) for your table.
 If you must splurge out and have bottled water, say d’acqua frizzante or d’acqua gassata for the fizzy one, and d’acqua naturale for the regular.
-Either way, don’t forget to add please (per favore) after it!
+Either way, don’t forget to add the word please (per favore) after it!

 Sip organic wines on a gorgeous rooftop – October 2022